-A new computer with a pre-loaded operating system comes with a default name which consists of your PC build and model etc. While, we don’t often need to check our computer name, it appears when we connect our PC to some other machine.
+A new computer with a pre-loaded operating system comes with a default name which consists of your PC build and model etc. While we don’t often need to check our computer name, it appears when we connect our PC to some other machine.
 Users often change their computer’s name to something nice or interesting.
-In this post we will learn about how to change your computer name in Windows 10.
+In this post, we will learn about how to change your computer name in Windows 11/10.

-While it has always been very simple to rename your computer via Control Panel, Windows 10 lets you change your PC’s name right from the PC Settings.
+While it has always been straightforward to rename your computer via Control Panel, Windows 10 lets you change your PC’s name right from the PC Settings.

-Click on the tab and there you are.
-You can now change your PC’s name to whatever you want and click on ‘Next’.
+Click on the tab, and there you are.
+You can now change your PC’s name to whatever you want and click on the Next button.
 You need to Restart your PC to get the changes saved.

-Well, this was an simple and fast method to change your PC’s name but if you want to follow the old method, you can also do it via system settings in control panel.
+Well, this was a fast and straightforward method to change your PC’s name, but if you want to follow the old process, you can also do it via system settings in the control panel.

 Via Control Panel